Sailing the Greek Islands

 • How should we plan to dress?

 Mostly casual.
-Have one dress-up option for a night out to town.
+Have one dress-up option for a night out in town.

 • Is there access to laundry?